hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.9.2.html.md

 # Overview

-This page contains the list of deprecations and important or breaking changes for Vault 0.9.2 compared to the 0.9.1.
+This page contains the list of deprecations and important or breaking changes for Vault 0.9.2 compared to 0.9.1.
 Please read it carefully.

 ### `sys/health` DR Secondary Reporting